OntimizeWeb/docs/_o_components/54-o-contextmenu.component.md

 ---
-permalink: /components/contextmenu/
+permalink: /components/contextmenu/overview
 title: "Context menu"
 comp: contextmenu
+tab: overview
 ---

 {% include base_path %}
 {% include toc %}

 The **OntimizeWeb** context menu is compound of the `o-context-menu` component and the `oContextMenuData` directive which is attached to a DOM element in which the context menu component appears.

 The `o-context-menu` component supports the ability for nested menu.
 To do so, you have to define [`o-context-menu-group`](#context-menu-group){:target='_blank'} component